 This movement is hardly only occurring in English-speaking communities, and some languages also have their own newly established gender-neutral pronouns.
 They exist on a spectrum of mainstream acceptance in their respective societies, as well as on a spectrum of “experimental usage” to “fairly standardized.”
 They each come with a side dish of controversy, and almost all of them come with an asterisk for additional notes and context.

 In short: there’s no truly simple approach to gender-neutral pronouns, but we made our best attempt to provide a simplified guide to inclusive pronouns in other languages.

 Check out our infographic below, as well as some language-specific notes for additional context.

 Germans are currently grappling with the question of whether it’d even be possible to neutralize the three-gendered noun system.
 The dialect Niederdeutsch manages to succeed at this, however, by eliminating der, die, das (the masculine, the feminine, the neutral) in favor of de.
 As for pronouns, you might encounter Germans who use sier and xier, but most people are unlikely to understand these outside of queer and activist spaces.

 Swedish is, like English, semi-genderless, but its relatively successful adoption of hen makes for an interesting case study.
-The use of “hen” as a gender-neutral pronoun was initially met with a lot of skepticism when it was first introduced in the ’60s, including from linguists, whose main concern that it would muddle the clarity of who was being referred to.
+The use of “hen” as a gender-neutral pronoun was initially met with a lot of skepticism when it was first introduced in the ’60s, including from linguists, whose main concern was that it would muddle the clarity of who was being referred to.
 But over time (and especially during the 2000s), hen gained traction as a pronoun for non-binary people, and after a spike of media attention and debate in 2012, it was added to the Swedish dictionary SAOL in 2015.
 Today, it’s used in the media, in the parliament, in everyday speech and official texts.
 More importantly, almost everyone in Sweden understands the word, and it hasn’t led to as much confusion as linguists feared.